-- 2. Select those you want to show, and deselect those you want to hide.
-See Available Data of the Outlets Overview Page (on page 126). - To configure global outlet settings or perform the load-shedding command: - 1.
+- To configure global outlet settings or perform the load-shedding command: - 1.
 Click to show a list of commands. - 2.
 Select the desired command.
 Note that only outlet-switching capable models show the commands marked with in the table.

-Command Refer to Threshold Bulk Setup Bulk Configuration for Outlet Thresholds (on page 127) Sequence Setup Setting Outlet Power-On Sequence and Delay (on page 127) Load Shedding Setup Setting Non-Critical Outlets (on page 128) Activate Load Shedding OR Deactivate Load Shedding Load Shedding Mode (on page 129)
+Command Refer to Sequence Setup Setting Outlet Power-On Sequence and Delay (on page 172) Load Shedding Setup Setting Non-Critical Outlets (on page 173) Activate Load Shedding OR Load Shedding Mode (on page 174) Deactivate Load Shedding

-► To power control or reset the active energy readings of multiple outlets:
+► To power control multiple outlets: